codenet/col733-cloud/compute-rdd.md

 <img src="assets/figs/spark-pagerank-dryrun.png" alt="PageRank as a series of MapReduce" width="450"/>

 Observe that `links` is cached since it is used in every iteration.
+Spark classifies all transformations into narrow and wide.
 "Narrow dependencies" are executed locally.
 "Wide dependencies" require a shuffle between workers.
 PageRank builds the following lineage graph when it is running on two workers.

 ```mermaid
 flowchart LR